johndpope/chemgen-next/README.md

 ### One time startup instructions

-I am having trouble getting these working as docker containers, so for now you have to do it the hard way.
-First ensure you have node.js>=9.
+You only need to do this if for some reason you don't have an IDE that can debug in a docker container.

 ```
 npm install -g pm2 @angular/cli nodemon karma mocha